nicgirault/circosJS/readme.md

 CircosJS
 ========

 CircosJS is a javascript library to easily build an interactive circos graphs.
-It is based on d3 library.

-[Circos](http://circos.ca) graphs have been created by Martin Krzywinski.
+It aims to be a d3js version of the [Circos](http://circos.ca) software.

 Documentation